-When the means test look back period for a well paid individual includes the end of the year, a bankruptcy lawyer cannot rely on the paystubs to define the tax deductions.
+When the means test look-back period for a well paid individual includes the end of the year, a bankruptcy lawyer cannot rely on the paystubs to define the tax deductions.

-The expense side of the B22 is forward looking.
+So, the expense side of Form 122A-2 is forward looking.
 It calls for the taxes your client will incur monthly in the future.

 Image courtesy Ezola